plan-systems/design-docs/proof-of-correctness.md

     - if actor **a** is formerly a member of **C** (or was known to have access to a member's private keys), then **a**'s access is limited to read-access up to until the time when a new community security epoch was initiated.
 In order for **a** to receive the latest community key, **a** must possess the latest private key of a member currently in **C** (see _initiating a new community security epoch_).

-3. Since all entries in a node's local replica ("**𝓡<sub>i</sub>**") must pass [Channel Entry Validation](#Channel-Entry-Validation), entries merged into **𝓡<sub>i</sub>** therefore are successively valid.
-For this not to be the case, one of the following must be true:
+3. All "live" entries in a node's local replica ("**𝓡<sub>i</sub>**") must pass [Channel Entry Validation](#Channel-Entry-Validation).
+This implies each successive state of **𝓡<sub>i</sub>** is a valid mutation of its previous state.
+What is the possibilty that replicas on two different nodes differ such that are such that  node **n<sub>i</sub>** **nSo is there a way for  **𝓡<sub>i</sub>** and  **𝓡<sub>j</sub>** The remaining possibilty for  **𝓡<sub>i</sub>** to be  abilty for For this not to be the case, one of the following must be true:
-    - Given node **i** there exists a way to reorder or withhold transcations from **𝓛<sub>C</sub>** such that
+    - Given node **n<sub>i</sub>** there exists a way to reorder (or temporarily withhold) transcations coming from **𝓛<sub>C</sub>** such that **𝓡<sub>i</sub>** passes through states that it ordinarily would not have passed through.
+This scenario:
+        - precludes the possibility of unauthorized key or channel access since any absence of transcations couldn't result in generation/grant of _additional_ permissions, _provided that an ACC mutation also initiates a new channel security epoch_.
+Since all ACC references must cite the _latest_ ACC epoch (or risk rejection), an adversary witholding transactions from **n<sub>i</sub>** at worst would result in denial of service.
+        - discounts **𝓛<sub>C</sub>**'s ability to auto-halt if
     - There exists a way for a member **m** (or an adversary covertly in possession of **m**'s keys) to author a series of channel entries such that one or more channel permissions are violated or altered in an unauthorized way.
-All forms of this can be expressed as an entry being validated, and thus merged, into a channel when it should be rejected.
+This can be expressed as an entry being validated, and thus merged, into a channel when it should be rejected.
 How could an entry be merged in a channel that whose ACC denies it?
 Implementation oversights aside, this could only happen by a late-arriving entry retroactively changing a channel's ACC such that now some set of entries should now be rejected.
 However, since [ACC Change Propigation](#) occurs for all ACC changes, any conflicting entries would be put into the channel's `RetryTable`.
 In cases where there is an ambigous conflict (e.g. an admin gives  member is given moderator access to a channel while another
         - An implementation bug